Jaime-Iglesias/deterministicContractFactory/README.md

     We have to make sure that the crafted transaction can always be executed, as such we need to choose a pretty **high gas price** and **send enough ETH to our "one-use address"** so its able to execute it.
-    As such, the cost of deployment will be pretty high but on the possitive side we only need to deploy once per network.
+    As such, the cost of deployment will be pretty high but on the positive side we only need to deploy once per network.

  * **CREATE2:**

-    It's an opcode introduced in the Constantinople hard frok which provides an alternative to the original `CREATE`.
+    It's an opcode introduced in the Constantinople hard fork which provides an alternative to the original `CREATE`.
     The main difference is that the address of the deployed contract is computed by the formula `address = hash(creator address, salt, contract creation code)`
     Since none of these values depend on the state of the creation (remember that CREATE depends on the nonce) this means that we can guarantee that the contract will be deployed at the same address independently of the state of the sender.